MethodsOfMachineLearning/probabilistic_line_search/README.md

 ## Installation

-This an early development version.
 No installation is required, just clone this git repositiory to your machine.

 Requirements:
 - tensorflow (0.10.0 is known to work)